premchand2001/langchain-multiagent-chatbot/README.md

 ## Based On

-Real work as **Generative AI Engineer at Volts Consulting** (Jan 2026–Present): end-to-end multi-agent chatbot for the life sciences domain with LangGraph routing, RAG, MCP schemas, and FastAPI backend.
+Real work as **Generative AI Engineer**: end-to-end multi-agent chatbot for the life sciences domain with LangGraph routing, RAG, MCP schemas, and FastAPI backend.